DarkenedFlames/duel/README.md

 - Item that does more damage to heavily/lightly armored/shielded targets or ignores armor/shields.
 - Items with positive and negative effects (think lunar items from RoR2).
 - Item with random chance to block next damage.
+- Item that upon use has a random chance to reach into the endless bag and end the player's turn
+- Item that must be constructed or require concentration over a few turns.

 ## Prototype GUI
 ❤️ 𝓗𝓮𝓪𝓵𝓽𝓱 𝟏𝟎𝟎 / 𝟏𝟎𝟎